pmelchior/usrp-sciprog/day4/running_hydro_sims/6-repeat-with-athena.md

   --vmax 0.36 \
 ```

 Modifying `movie.sh` script created in the previous session, we can also generate time series images.
-See `movie_athena.sh`.
+Let's save the following to `movie_athena.sh`.

 ```sh
 #!/bin/bash